We use necessary cookies to make our site work. We also set analytics cookies that help us make improvements by measuring how you use the site.

 Despite death being inevitable in everyone’s lives, it is a topic rarely discussed within organisations.
 As a result, many people can feel awkward talking about bereavement for fear of saying or doing the wrong thing, and avoid it – until they can’t.

-An introductory course ideal for a range of organisations who wish to upskill their team in understanding more about grief, bereavement and loss.
+An introductory course ideal for a range of organisations who wish to upskill their team in understanding more about the types of grief, bereavement and loss they may come into contact with through their roles.

-A training course designed to help school staff, youth workers and childcare professionals develop skills and confidence in supporting children and young people who are bereaved.
+A training course designed to help educators, youth workers and childcare professionals develop skills and confidence in supporting bereaved children and young people.

 Cruse Scotland can offer personalised support to your company or organisation, based on your specific needs around grief and bereavement.